raqu-io/vault-init/README.md

 This is a port of [Kelsey Hightower](https://github.com/kelseyhightower) [vault-init](https://github.com/kelseyhightower/vault-init) to AWS.

-The `vault-init` service automates the process of [initializing](https://www.vaultproject.io/docs/commands/operator/init.html) and [unsealing](https://www.vaultproject.io/docs/concepts/seal.html#unsealing) HashiCorp Vault instances running on [Amazon Web Services](http://aws.amazon.com/).
+The `vault-init` service automates the process of [initializing](https://www.vaultproject.io/docs/commands/operator/init.html) HashiCorp Vault instances running on [Amazon Web Services](http://aws.amazon.com/).

-After `vault-init` initializes a Vault server it stores master keys and root tokens, encrypted using [AWS Key Management Service](https://aws.amazon.com/kms/), to a user defined [Amazon S3](https://aws.amazon.com/s3/) bucket.
+After `vault-init` initializes a Vault server it stores master keys and root tokens (encrypted using [AWS Key Management Service](https://aws.amazon.com/kms/)) , to a user defined [Amazon S3](https://aws.amazon.com/s3/) bucket.

+This port has been modified accordingly to rely on Vault auto unseal mechanism using KMS, easing the operation of Vault and only taking care of the initialize process.
 ## Usage

 The `vault-init` service is designed to be run alongside a Vault server and communicate over local host.